z4kn4fein/stashbox/docs/advanced/generics.md

 <!-- div:left-panel -->
 ### Func
-With requesting `Func<>`, the container will implicitly create a factory delegate used to instantiate the wrapped service.
+When requesting `Func<>`, the container implicitly creates a factory delegate used to instantiate the underlying service.

-You have the option to request a delegate that allows supplying some or all of the dependencies as delegate parameters.
+It's possible to request a delegate that expects some or all of the dependencies as delegate parameters.
 Parameters are used for sub-dependencies as well, like: `(arg) => new A(new B(arg))`

-When a dependency is not covered with a parameter, the container will resolve it.
+When a dependency is not available as a parameter, it will be resolved from the container directly.

 <!-- div:right-panel -->